melpadden/docs-redux/condor/index.md

  - It allows for better process isolation and makes it easier to run and debug node processes.
  - The Sidecar provides a way to surface Contract Level Events, which opens up some interesting possibilities for node interactions.
  - The separation of the Sidecar into a new codebase means that enhancements to the RPC API can now be accomplished without changing the node binary, necessitating a network upgrade.
- - DDOS attacks on the RPC server do not necessarily affect to running of the node, becasue the RPC process can brought down without affecting the node process itself.
+ - DDOS attacks on the RPC server do not necessarily affect to running of the node, because the RPC process can brought down without affecting the node process itself.

 Moving the RPC to its own process improves network durability, code maintainability, and allows for more frequent updates to the RPC itself.

 #### Expanded API Integration Options